Nobahle/digital-portfolio-work-readiness/interview-skills/Reflection.md

-**Situation:** I often present our WIL project to the mentor and team members.
+**Situation:** I often present our WIL project to the mentor, team members, and sometimes to clients.

 **Task:** To answer questions clearly, justify our decisions, and present myself professionally.